 Zlatni Rat beach is one of the iconic postcards of Croatia and the country’s most popular beach.
 One of the highlights of my trip to Croatia.
 But the island of Brac has more to discover!

 This article will give you a quick and easy overview about Zlatni Rat and Brac island.

-But what really surprised me were the amount of other beautiful places in the rest of island.
+To be honest, I came for the beach but what really surprised me was the amount of other beautiful places on the rest of the island.

 We started off our Croatia road trip in Zagreb and headed down all the way to Dubrovnik having all kinds of experiences along the Dalmatian coast.